This is the multi-page printable view of this section. Click here to print.

 - Admin-state Azure SDK calls use the existing metrics helper (

 pkg/metrics/azure_metrics.go) with a dedicated prefix (for exampleloadbalancer_adminstate).
-Each operation wrapsMetricContext.ObserveOperationWithResult, so latency, error, throttling, and rate-limit counters flow into the same Prometheus series already consumed by operations teams. - Include trace spans around Azure SDK calls via
+Each operation wrapsMetricContext.ObserveOperationWithResult, so latency, error, throttling, and rate-limit counters flow into the same Prometheus series already consumed by operations teams. - Lock contention metric: Record time spent waiting to acquire

 trace.BeginReconcileso admin state updates appear in standard diagnostics.